-This approach requires the education of a new generation of scientists trained in diverse disciplines — climate science, ecology, genetics, engineering, and informatics.
-As a result, SEGA research offers an exceptional training ground for both graduate and undergraduate students.
+Combining diverse disciplines including climate science, ecology, genetics, engineering, computing and informatics, SEGA also offers an exceptional training opportunities for both graduate and undergraduate students.

 The science at the heart of A Thousand Invisible Cords: Connecting Genes to Ecosystems, an eco-documentary that explores the 30-year scientific journey that confirmed the genetic connectivity of members of an ecosystem, has been used to develop SEGA.